alttch/yedb-py/README.md

 ### Connect a client

-(the built-in client requires "requests" Python module to be installed manually)
+(If HTTP transport requested, the built-in client requires "requests" Python module to be installed manually)

 ```python
 from yedb import YEDB